(copyrighted material Caron Allan)

 Anna paused at the door into the house.
 Did they even have the right to survive or escape where others couldn’t and wouldn’t?
 Should they tell everyone about the place, take them all with them?
 Should they knock on every door and tell people to pack and get ready to leave?
 But she had effectively tried that in her news articles.
+And had been both ridiculed and censured as a liar and a crazy person.
+She’d lost her job, her friends, and been laughed at in the media.
+For a while, even her brother had disowned her for her so-called scaremongering.
 A face-to-face approach might work better, but who knew?
 And how could she do it?
 Just bang on doors and tell them?
 Feeling tearful and uncertain, she let Dan and herself into the house.

-Her mother and sister-in-law had waited up for them, and wanted to know all that had happened.
+Her mother and sister-in-law had waited up for them, and now they wanted to know all that had happened.
 Anna and Dan sat down with them in the sitting-room, sipping tea and describing everything to them.
-Just as dawn was breaking, at a few minutes before five in the morning, they got up and began to go their separate ways to bed for a few hours’ rest.
+Just as dawn was breaking, at a few minutes before five in the morning, they got up, ready to get to bed for a few hours’ rest.

 War had arrived, but whether too late or too early, Anna couldn’t decide.

 Stunned but needing to move fast, Anna raced downstairs, pulling her mother with her.
 She could hear her nephew and niece crying.
-More explosions rocked the house and she fell to her knees.
-Shaking, pulling herself upright, her only concern was for her family, to be sure they were safe.
-More explosions sounded, she and her brother scooped up the children and they all piled out of the house.
+More explosions rocked the house, throwing her to her knees.
+Trembling, she pulled herself upright, her only thought was for her family, to be sure they were safe.
+More explosions sounded.
+She and her brother scooped up the children and they all piled out of the house.
 All around them, she could hear screams and the sound of collapsing buildings.

-At the end of the long garden behind the house, huddled beneath the thin shelter of an apple tree, they could see planes still circling overhead, dropping their loads wherever they willed.
-So that’s why the soldiers left, Anna realised, they were ordered away to safety.
+At the end of the long garden behind the house, they huddled beneath the thin shelter of an apple tree, and could see planes still circling overhead, dropping their loads wherever they willed.
+So that was why the soldiers left, Anna realised, they were ordered away to safety.
 She passed her nephew to her mother and raced out to the front driveway to check the rest of the street.
 The house across from them was rubble.
 There was no sign of the five occupants.
-With no street lamps left standing, the only light came from the flames of the explosions.
+With no streetlamps left standing, the only light came from the flames of the explosions.
 The light showed the gutted remains of homes on either side of her.
 There were a number of houses still standing, theirs included, and Anna was convinced she saw a figure in the upstairs window of a house across the road and a down a little.
 She waved frantically to the person or persons, yelling, ‘Get out!
 Get out!’
 The figure moved away and Anna hoped they had understood.
 Flames licked at fences, trees and garden sheds, engulfing everything.
-Cars were upturned, twisted, burning.
+Cars were overturned, twisted, burning.
+Suburbia was gone.

 Looking about her, fighting down the urge for flight, or to give in to the rising hysteria, to just stand there and scream, Anna tried to pull her shattered thoughts together, trying to assess where the blasts had hit.
 Flames and smoke came from the direction of Mark’s area, and she felt a cold wave of fear grip her, icy in the pit of her stomach.